 The Fund classifies financial instruments issued as financial liabilities or equity instruments in accordance with the substance of the contractual terms of the instruments.
 In accordance with the Regulations, the Fund is required to distribute, to holders of the Fund's redeemable units, the taxable income and taxable capital gains of the Fund at least annually.
 The units are classified as financial liabilities at FVTPL and measured at the redemption amount.
-Distributions to holders of redeemable units are recognized in comprehensive income when they are authorized and no longer at the discretion of QuadReal.
+Distributions to holders of redeemable units are recognized in comprehensive income when they are authorized.